Permit and Pass Solutions for the Healthcare Sector

 Protecting Vulnerable Populations

-Specialized security systems like a secure infant system and wander control of at-risk patients are needed.
-They should also compare visitors to registries to identify the unaccompanied minors and install real-time location systems (RTLS) to give instant duress alerts to frontline staff.
+Hospitals require specialized security systems — such as secure infant protection and wander-control for at-risk patients.
+They must also screen visitors against registries to identify unaccompanied minors and deploy real-time location systems (RTLS) to deliver instant duress alerts to frontline staff.

 Securing High-Risk Infrastructure